 - Your net worth is less than $2,000,000 at the time of expatriation and at the time of making your submission under these procedures;

-- You have an aggregate total tax liability of $25,000 or less for the five tax years preceding expatriation and in the year of expatriation (after application of all applicable deductions, exclusions, exemptions and credits, including foreign tax credits, but excluding the application of IRC 877A and excluding any penalties and interest).
+- You have an aggregate total tax liability of $25,000 or less for the five tax years preceding expatriation and in the year of expatriation (after the application of all applicable deductions, exclusions, exemptions, and credits, including foreign tax credits, but excluding the application of IRC 877A and excluding any penalties and interest).

 - You agree to complete and submit with your submission all required Federal tax returns for the six tax years at issue, including all required schedules and information returns.
 See FAQs 11, 12, and 16 for information on how to complete these returns.